wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

 // - - - - - - - - - - J - U - N - G - L - E - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 gen_data['mainjungle'] = [
      'This {2d4hexes}-hex jungle is known for its {jungleadjective} {junglefeature}.
 Beware, for there are {jungleobstacle} that {junglehazard} in the area.
 It is inhabited by {junglemonster}, and also {junglemonster}.'
   ];
 gen_data['junglebeast'] = [
-    'Crocodiles', 'Centipedes', 'Panthers', 'Elephants', 'Snakes', 'Parrots', 'Aqraseths', 'Bats', 'Basilisks', 'Beetles', 'Casowaries', 'Flamingos', 'Dingoneks'
+    'Crocodiles', 'Centipedes', 'Panthers', 'Elephants', 'Snakes', 'Parrots', 'Aqraseths', 'Bats', 'Basilisks', 'Beetles', 'Cassowaries', 'Flamingos', 'Dingoneks'
   ];
 gen_data['jungleadjective'] = [
     'aquatic',